fnune/fnune.github.io/_posts/2016-04-16-guide-to-css-filters.markdown

 #### But what is the difference between drop-shadow and box-shadow?

-Here’s a visual example.
-That’s the drop-shadow filter on the left and the box-shadow property on the right, on the same image.
+Here's a visual example.
+That's the drop-shadow filter on the left and the box-shadow property on the right, on the same image.
 As you can see, the filter respects the alpha layer on your PNG while the box-shadow property applies the effect on the limits of the canvas.
 If you were to give an element with a drop-shadow filter a `pseudo-element` such as `:after` or `:before`, the filter would respect that, too.

 <div style='display: flex; padding: 2rem 0;'>
   <img style='filter: drop-shadow(16px 16px 10px grey); width: 50%;' src='/img/guide-filters/cssfilters2.png' alt='PNG Example with drop-shadow' />
   <img style='box-shadow: 16px 16px 10px grey; width: 50%;' src='/img/guide-filters/cssfilters2.png' alt='PNG Example with box-shadow' />
 </div>

-For a more in-detail comparison, I’m going to link you to a great article by [the new code](https://thenewcode.com/): [box-shadow property vs. drop-shadow filter: a complete comparison](https://thenewcode.com/598/box-shadow-property-vs-drop-shadow-filter-a-complete-comparison).
+For a more in-detail comparison, I'm going to link you to a great article by [the new code](https://thenewcode.com/): [box-shadow property vs. drop-shadow filter: a complete comparison](https://thenewcode.com/598/box-shadow-property-vs-drop-shadow-filter-a-complete-comparison).

 #### More effects Vol. II: SVG filters